-- 1. The community improvement plan attached to and forming part of this bylaw as Schedule "A" is hereby adopted as the City-wide Community Improvement Plan for Office Employment; and, - 2.
-The supplemental appendices attached to the community improvement plan and forming part of this by-law as, "Appendix 1" and "Appendix 2" are hereby adopted as part of the City-wide Community Improvement Plan for Office Employment.
+- 1. By-law 217-2022 is hereby repealed, including the community improvement plan attached thereto as Schedule "A" and all supplemental appendices; - 2.
+The entire City of Brampton is hereby designated as a Community Improvement Project Area; - 3.
+The community improvement plan attached to and forming part of this by-law as Schedule "A", including the supplemental appendices attached to the community improvement plan as Appendix "1" and Appendix "2", are hereby adopted as the City-wide Community Improvement Plan for Office Employment; and